logzio/logz-docs/_source/user-guide/live-tail/index.md

   press <i class="li li-scroll"></i> (scroll).
 * To clear the Live Tail view, click <i class="li li-clear"></i> (clear).

+  the "Raw data" view shows the value of logs' "message" field as they are entered into the log management queue; to view a live tail of logs without a "message" field, use the [parsed data view](#work-in-parsed-data-view).
+  {:.info-box.note}

 #### Find and highlight terms